 I’ll tell you what happened because you may be able to use my experience to see how some experience of yours is causing you the painful kind of stress which damages nerves.

 Sudden appearance of white spots

 July 21, 2008 – The image shows white spots that appeared in a line when a court hearing on Friday the 18th was so stressful it was literally painful ~ The judge, Daniel Sanchez, said I’d done my Request for Hearing wrong.
 Fine, but that issue wasn’t on the Notice of Hearing I’d received.
-I hadn’t prepared to talk about that and got confused when Judge Sanchez didn’t focus on what had been noticed.
+I hadn’t prepared to talk about it and got confused when Judge Sanchez didn’t focus on what had been noticed.

 Judge Sanchez had already sent a letter saying that I hadn’t sent him a complete “package.”
 With his letter he’d sent back the set of papers I’d sent.

 What made that so stressful was that the hearing had been scheduled on a incomplete package sent in by the Wells Fargo lawyer, so it was obvious that “equal under the law” was not applying.
-On top of that, Judge Sanchez had foreclosed my condo without any hearing after I had answered the Complaint.
+On top of that, Judge Sanchez had, in an earlier case, foreclosed my condo without any hearing after I had answered the Complaint.
 I didn’t know he’d done it, so I wasn’t able to redeem, even after I borrowed the money to do so.
 I lost years of work and all the saving I did so that I would not be in poverty in my old age… Judge Sanchez condemned me to poverty I did not deserve.